IBStoken (IBS) Price Tops $0.0017

-IBStoken (CURRENCY:IBS) traded up 0.3% against the US dollar during the 24 hour period ending at 18:00 PM ET on March 12th.
-IBStoken has a market cap of $1,865.07 and approximately $65,167.00 worth of IBStoken was traded on exchanges in the last 24 hours.
-In the last week, IBStoken has traded down 2.5% against the US dollar.
-One IBStoken coin can now be bought for approximately $0.0017 or 0.00000004 BTC on popular cryptocurrency exchanges.
+IBStoken (IBS) traded 0.1% higher against the US dollar during the twenty-four hour period ending at 9:00 AM E.T. on March 19th.
+In the last week, IBStoken has traded 3.3% lower against the US dollar.
+IBStoken has a market capitalization of $1,814.82 and $34,926.00 worth of IBStoken was traded on exchanges in the last 24 hours.
+One IBStoken coin can now be purchased for about $0.0017 or 0.00000004 BTC on cryptocurrency exchanges.

 - ChronoCoin (CRN) traded flat against the dollar and now trades at $0.0008 or 0.00000003 BTC.